white-noise/faye/README.md

 - including true home buttons in relevant pages
 - enabling smart back-paging (i.e., return to proper page of paginator object)
 - enabling reasonable sorting methods for library contents (i.e., alphabetical by last name, by pub date, by acq date)
-- it might be edifying to include an integrated email form (I don't prefer the idea of comments).
+- it might be cool to include an integrated email form (I don't prefer the idea of comments)
-- actual aesthetic changes to the website (viz. images, lettering)
+- actual aesthetic improvements to the website (viz. images, lettering)
 - use of many to many relations to enable quick intuitive linkages from produce to library
 - specialty pages within the library app with small reviews and ratings (keep minimal: e.g., especially recommended, new)
-- title case should be applied to book titles
+- title case should be applied to book titles...
 - population of books should have its own flush method, always drawing from local json
 - each book field should eventually see some use (e.g., category)
-- uploading my resume, which I seem to have dropped in transit

 ### status updates
 - statuses now accept input as safe, and this should support linking and formatting, etc.